 Agriculture & food security

+Agriculture is among the sectors most vulnerable to the impacts of climate change and weather extremes.
 Transformational approaches will be required in the management of natural resources, including new climate-smart agriculture policies, practices and tools, better use of climate science information in assessing risks and vulnerability, and increased financing for food security.
 Explore CDKN insights below.